markglh/OSS-Template/README.md

 #### Create and setup an account
 We now need to create our Bintray account, which will eventually sync to Maven via Sonatype.
 So [Create Your Bintray Account](https://bintray.com/signup/oss)

-Immediately  [edit the account](https://bintray.com/profile/edit?tab=Accounts) ,  then under the `Accounts` section add your Sonatype username created previously.
+Immediately  [edit the account](https://bintray.com/profile/edit?tab=Accounts),  then under the `Accounts` section add your Sonatype username created previously.

 We can now create repositories under which our projects will live.
-However If this is an organisation, rather than a personal account - you want to first create an organisation and have the repositories live under the organisation.
+However If this is an organisation, rather than a personal account, you want to first create an organisation and have the repositories live under the organisation.
 This will allow you to grant multiple users permission to access the repositories.

 With that in mind, create a repository at the appropriate level: